Trump faces 'uncomfortable conversations' with world leaders at summit

 But after months of investigations into alleged Russian meddling in the 2016 election, it’s unclear whether Trump will broach the issue with his Kremlin counterpart.

-"I expect an Olympian level of macho posturing between these two leaders who both understand the importance of symbolism and the perception of being tough," said Derek Cholett, former U.S. Assistant Secretary of Defense for International Security Affairs under President Barack Obama.
+"I expect an Olympian level of macho posturing between these two leaders, who both understand the importance of symbolism and the perception of being tough," said Derek Cholett, former assistant secretary of defense for international security affairs under President Barack Obama.

 Issues likely to be discussed include Ukraine, Syria, ISIS and alleged Russian meddling in Europe and the United States.